 “We are going to have dealer bases in as many states as possible” – Kandi EVs coming to America.

-2020 has seen no shortage of electric vehicle startups, many with different approaches.
+This year has seen no shortage of electric vehicle startups, many with different approaches unveiled in 2020.
 Nikola wants to bring fuel cells to commercial trucking, Fisker is hoping for a second chance at the mainstream, and Lucid is aiming to smash all the records.

 Kandi is a Chinese automaker taking yet another path: making new electric vehicles affordable and accessible to all.

-Factoring in the tax credit, the K27 is the single cheapest new vehicle you can purchase in the United States.
+Factoring in the tax credit, the K27 is the single least expensive new vehicle you can purchase in the United States.

 While the cars may be new to the United States, Kandi is an established business in China.
 The company was founded in 2013 to build and sell electric vehicles.
-They quickly launched an electric vehicle sharing service centered around giant Kandi Machines – car vending machines not unlike the ones Carvana uses in the United States.
-They also build, sell, and lease a handful of models in the country.
+It quickly launched an electric vehicle sharing service centered around giant Kandi Machines—car vending machines not unlike the ones Carvana uses in the United States.

 Its entry into the United States market is being handled through its Texas-based subsidiary, SC Autosports, doing business as Kandi America.

-Kandi America is taking orders with refundable $100 deposits on its website right now, and they say they are looking to deliver first vehicles to customers in Q4 of this year.
+Kandi America is taking orders with refundable $100 deposits on its website right now, and the company said it is looking to deliver its first vehicles to customers in Q4 of 2020.
 While details are still being worked out, future orders and deliveries should go through licensed Kandi dealerships.

-Dealerships will be required to have service capabilities, so customers will have a place to get repair and warranty work done during the duration of the 5 year, 40,000 mile bumper-to-bumper warranty and 8 year, 62,000 battery warranty.
-Plus, Kandi has a partnership with Wrench, a mobile mechanic service to provide mobile service as needed.
+Dealerships will be required to have service capabilities, so customers will have a place to get repairs and warranty work done during the duration of the 5-year, 40,000-mile bumper-to-bumper warranty and 8-year, 62,000-mile battery warranty.
+Kandi also has a partnership with Wrench, a mobile mechanic service to provide mobile service as needed.

-“If something happens on the road, [Wrench is there] to assist you if you can’t get the vehicle to the dealership,” said Krevat.
+“If something happens on the road, [Wrench is there] to assist you if you can’t get the vehicle to the dealership,” Krevat said.
 “Wrench mechanics will come out and either correct it or help you get it to the dealership for further servicing.”

-Both vehicles will support Level 1 and Level 2 charging on the American SAE J1772 charging standard, and the automaker says both the K23 and K27 have been tested and approved for entry into the United States market by the NHTSA and the EPA.
-Though neither vehicle appears on the either of the government agencies’ websites at time of writing.
+Both vehicles will support Level 1 and Level 2 charging on the American SAE J1772 charging standard, and the automaker said both the K23 and K27 have been tested and approved for entry into the United States market by the NHTSA and the EPA.
+Though neither vehicle appears on the either of the government agencies’ websites at time of August 2020.